Vatsalyakrish02/Project_for_Atharvo/README.md

 Downloaded the dataset from the Kaggle Dog Breed Identification competition.
 Extract the data into the Project_for_Atharvo/ .
 Training the Model
-To train the model, navigate to the notebooks/ directory and run the Jupyter notebook for model training:
+To train the model, navigate to the dog-vision.ipynb and run the Jupyter notebook for model training:

 bash

-jupyter notebook notebooks/train_model.ipynb
+jupyter notebook dog-vision.ipynb

 The notebook covers: